dakkar/sharkey-stuff/sharkey-features.rst

 * fully federated note editing, you can also see previous versions of edited notes
 * Mastodon-compatible API, including OAuth2
+* can import your exported posts from Mastodon and most of its forks, Pleroma / Akkoma, Misskey / Firefish and forks, Twitter, Instagram, including attachments (threading may not work perfectly, and other people's replies to your posts may not get imported)
 * admins can require approval for new users' signups
 * admins can silence users
 * admins can mark all of a user's media as NSFW